karmdanzig/SQLiteQueryBuilder/README.md

 # DataBaseQueryBuilder
 ### Simple way to create queries for SQLite

-The intent of the project is to facilitate the creation of query strings for SQLite.
+The intent of the project is to facilitate the creation of query strings for SQLite by using functions as normal SQL words, for instance Select() as a SELECT clause or Insert() as a INSERT.
+The aim of this is to use SQLite without writing the entire query string and using predefined less error-prone routines.

 The project was made with Test Driven Development.
 Unit tests are done using Google test library.

 ### Usage: